marcussacana/StringReloads/Help/Readme.txt

 R: Yes, and you can use my tool without say Thx to me.
 N: If you really wanna prevent the string dump, modify the srlx32.dll, is a managed dll, not obfuscated.

+-How to publish?
+R: Well, Disable the Debug, LogInput, LogOutput, LogFile, Rebuild in the SRL.ini Then remove the WorkingDir and move the Strings.lst to the same directory of the SRL.ini After this you just need include in your patch the String.srl, SRLx32.dll, SRL.ini and the Game.exe
+N: If you rename the SRLx32.dll to dinput8.dll or d3d9.dll the SRL will initialize very early, then if you have a problem of the game freezing after the new game/load game, try this.

 -A BIG DELAY EVERY FUCKING LINE
 R: Ehh... hm...
 Maybe your cpu is trash?